Healthy diet: United States Department of Agriculture

 The Dietary Guidelines for Americans by the United States Department of Agriculture (USDA) recommends three healthy patterns of diet, summarized in the table below, for a 2000 kcal diet.
+These guidelines are increasingly adopted by various groups and institutions for recipe and meal plan development.

 The guidelines emphasize both health and environmental sustainability and a flexible approach.
 The committee that drafted it wrote: "The major findings regarding sustainable diets were that a diet higher in plant-based foods, such as vegetables, fruits, whole grains, legumes, nuts, and seeds, and lower in calories and animal-based foods is more health promoting and is associated with less environmental impact than is the current U.S. diet.
-This pattern of eating can be achieved through a variety of dietary patterns, including the “Healthy U.S.-style Pattern”, the “Healthy Vegetarian Pattern" and the "Healthy Mediterranean-style Pattern".
+This pattern of eating can be achieved through a variety of dietary patterns, including the "Healthy U.S.-style Pattern", the "Healthy Vegetarian Pattern" and the "Healthy Mediterranean-style Pattern".
 Food group amounts are per day, unless noted per week.

 American Heart Association / World Cancer Research Fund / American Institute for Cancer Research

 The American Heart Association, World Cancer Research Fund, and American Institute for Cancer Research recommend a diet that consists mostly of unprocessed plant foods, with emphasis on a wide range of whole grains, legumes, and non-starchy vegetables and fruits.
 This healthy diet includes a wide range of non-starchy vegetables and fruits which provide different colors including red, green, yellow, white, purple, and orange.
 The recommendations note that tomato cooked with oil, allium vegetables like garlic, and cruciferous vegetables like cauliflower, provide some protection against cancer.
 This healthy diet is low in energy density, which may protect against weight gain and associated diseases.
-Finally, limiting consumption of sugary drinks, limiting energy rich foods, including "fast foods" and red meat, and avoiding processed meats improves health and longevity.
-Overall, researchers and medical policy conclude that this healthy diet can reduce the risk of chronic disease and cancer.
+Finally, limiting consumption of sugary drinks, limiting energy-rich foods, including "fast foods" and red meat, and avoiding processed meats improves health and longevity.
+Overall, researchers and medical policymakers conclude that this healthy diet can reduce the risk of chronic disease and cancer.

-It is recommended that children consume less than 25 grams of added sugar (100 calories) per day.
-Other recommendations include no extra sugars in those under 2 years old and less than one soft drink per week.
+It is recommended that children consume 25 grams or less of added sugar (100 calories) per day.
+Other recommendations include no extra sugars in those under two years old and less than one soft drink per week.
 As of 2017, decreasing total fat is no longer recommended, but instead, the recommendation to lower risk of cardiovascular disease is to increase consumption of monounsaturated fats and polyunsaturated fats, while decreasing consumption of saturated fats.